 Hornet Control Essex County, NJby ALCO Bee Control

 Are you looking for Hornet Control in Essex County, NJ?
-ALCO Animal & Pest Control is the Hornet Control in Essex County, NJ for you!
+ALCO Animal & Pest Control offers prompt, professional and safe Hornet Control in Essex County, NJ since 1995 for many satisfied clients.

 Identification: European This wasp has an elongated thick body, long antennae, and wings about the size of their body length.
 While many are black-bodied near the head and yellow toward the rear, others have more of a reddish hue instead of black.
 This yellow and black combination makes them easily confused with yellow jackets, despite being considerably less aggressive.
 Their stinger is relatively small, but still powerful, and their wings are partially translucent and range in hue from red to grey to amber.
 The queen is the largest member of the hornet colony.
 European hornets are not as aggressive as bald-faced hornets, but will nevertheless sting if their colony is disturbed.
 European hornets tend to make their nests in secluded, aboveground locations such hollow trees, attics, porches and inside wall voids.